pylls/padding-machines-for-tor/notes/machine-from-scratch.md

 - there's for sure some bug on relays when sending padding cells too early (?).
   It can happen with some probability with the APE implementation due to `circpad_machine_relay_wf_ape_send()`.
 Will investigate next.
+- Moving the registration of machines from the definition of the machines to `circpad_machines_init()` makes sense, as suggested in the circuit padding doc draft.

 Remember that APE is just a proof-of-concept and we make zero claims about its ability to withstand WF attacks, in particular those based on deep learning.